 Shutdown threat ends after House, Senate pass 45-day funding plan

-The bill, which would fund government until Nov.
-17, went to the Senate for passage, 88-9 with Republicans Marsha Blackburn of Tennessee, Mike Braun of Indiana, Ted Cruz of Texas, Bill Haggerty of Tennessee, Mike Lee of Utah, Roger Marshall of Kansas, Rand Paul of Kentucky, Eric Schmitt of Missouri and JD Vance voting now.
+The 71-page bill, which will fund the government until Nov.
+17, went to the Senate for passage, 88-9 with Republicans Marsha Blackburn of Tennessee, Mike Braun of Indiana, Ted Cruz of Texas, Bill Haggerty of Tennessee, Mike Lee of Utah, Roger Marshall of Kansas, Rand Paul of Kentucky, Eric Schmitt of Missouri and JD Vance voting no.

+Not voting were Tim Scott, R-SC, who is running for president, and Debbie Stabenow, D-Mich.

 The rushed package would leave behind aid to Ukraine, a White House priority opposed by a growing number of GOP lawmakers, but increase federal disaster assistance by $16 billion, meeting Biden’s full request.